sujin-lee0909/hamster/README.md

 I motivated this project from chrome's dinosaur game which appear when network is missed.
 There are three characters, hamster, rock and ghost.
 This game is end when haster is touched with rock or ghost.
-You can play this game, after uploading all these files on eclipse-workspace.
+You can play this game, after uploading all these files(without presentation.pdf and REAMDME) on eclipse-workspace.

 # About this Project
 ### 1. Getting Started